Process change for entry September 2021

 The main intake of boys and girls into our Senior School is at age 11 (Year 7) and age 13 (Year 9).
 However, pupils may be accepted into any Year Group where there is availability.
-Admission partway through GCSE and A Level courses is only possible in very exceptional circumstances.
+Admission partway through GCSE and A-level courses is only possible in very exceptional circumstances.

 Senior School Selection Criteria

-Pupils are selected on the basis of their performance in an admissions interview with a member of the Leadership Team, and the Report and Reference received from their previous school.
+Pupils are selected for September 21 entry on the basis of their performance in an admissions interview with a member of the Leadership Team, and the Report and Reference received from their previous school.
 For entry beyond September 21 pupils will be required to sit an Entrance Examination.

-The examination for 11+ entry is held in November for admission the following September, but supplementary examinations are held as needed for late applicants and for places in other year groups if there is availability.
+The interviews/examination for 11+ entry are held in January for admission the following September, but supplementary interviews/examinations are held as needed for late applicants and for places in other year groups if there is availability.
 If it is not possible to offer a place immediately, a pupil’s name may be placed on a waiting list.
 You can read our full Senior School Admissions Policy by clicking the button below.

 Senior School Admissions Process

 We encourage parents to visit our school before registering their children for admission, this provides an opportunity to tour our school and to meet our Principal.
-Parents are welcome to join us at one of our regular Open Events, or to make an individual appointment through our Admissions Office.
+Parents are welcome to join us at one of our regular Open Mornings, or to make an individual appointment through our Admissions Office.
 Contact: firstname.lastname@example.org or telephone 01235 544808.

 Pupils entering Year 7 or Year 9 can apply for a range of scholarships offered through the McAuley Scholarship Programme.
-Academic, Art, Drama, Music and Sports are available to Year 7 and Year 9 candidates.
+Scholarships in Academic, Art, Drama, Music and Sport are available to Year 7 and Year 9 candidates.

 Scholarship candidates must complete the relevant application forms and attend the scholarship examinations, interviews and auditions, in November preceding the year of entry.
 You can find out more about OLA Scholarships on the link below.